Restaurant Pricing Strategies that Actually Work

 Setting Up Your Menu Prices with Automatic Updates

-• Using market prices on highly volatile foods< li>
+• Using market pricing for highly volatile foods

-• Combining low cost and high cost food items on the menu
+• Balancing low-cost and high-cost items on the menu

-• Preventing spoilage and ensure maximum freshness by using all produce and ingredients in multiple dishes< li>
+• Minimizing spoilage by using all produce and ingredients across multiple dishes

-• Taking non-monetary factors into consideration when pricing items
+• Factoring in non-monetary considerations when pricing items

-• Including inventory when totaling your food cost expenses
+• Including inventory values in food cost calculations

 Playing Menu Pricing Strategies to Your Strengths